JehuSilva/flask-docker-api/README.md

 docker-compose -f docker-compose.prod.yml exec web python manage.py migrate
 ```
 This commands execute the queries for create the schema and tables of the model.

+---
+**NOTE**

-*** NOTE: This command is just for the first time you are going to deploy your application.
-Keep in mind that it deletes the entire schema including the data. ***
+This command is just for the first time you are going to deploy your application.
+Keep in mind that it deletes the entire schema including the data.

+---

 Once the database is created, you can now use the api endpoints.